pytgcalls/old_docs/index.md

 > to work with Telegram group calls.

 # Recent changes
+> ## Update of 14/03/2021 - 0.3.0
+> - Reduced the cpu consumption and ram (Now is supported on 2 core CPU)
+> - Now is supported infinite audio stream
+> - Added Verbose Mode and Ultra Verbose Mode

 > ## Update of 10/03/2021 - 0.2.1
 > - Added on_closed_voice_chat listener
 > - Fix installation bug